brandymedia/turbine-ui-core/README.md

 ### Tailwind CSS Setup

-Once installed you'll need to update your **tailwind.config.js** file.
+Once you've installed Turbine UI you'll need to update your **tailwind.config.js** file.

 In the 'content' section, add **./vendor/brandymedia/turbine-ui-core/**/*.php** as a new line: